KuraiAndras/UnityExtensions.DependencyInjection/README.md

 # UnityExtensions.DependencyInjection

-A simple library to use the Microsoft.Extensions.DependencyInjection library.
+A simple library to use the Microsoft.Extensions.DependencyInjection library in Unity3D.

 Unity supports this package up to 2.2.0.
 The dlls are included in the package